 In assessing the size of the dividend, the Board of Directors has taken into account the Group's investment needs, consolidation needs and financial position in other respects, as well as the Group's ability to develop in the future while retaining financial strength and maintaining sound freedom of action.
-Following the proposed dividend, the Group's equity ratio and liquidity are reassuring and means that all the Group's companies can fulfill their commitments in the short and long term.
+Following the proposed dividend, the Group's equity ratio and liquidity are reassuring and means that all the Group's companies can fulfil their commitments in the short and long term.
 The proposed dividend can thus be defended taking into account the precautionary rule stated in the Swedish Companies Act (2005: 551), Chapter 17, Section 3, Paragraphs 2-3.

-APPROPRIATION OF PROFITS (SE K)
+APPROPRIATION OF PROFITS (SEK)

 The following are at disposal of the AGM

-Profit brought forward 375,011,775
+Profit brought forward 410,448,302

-Net profit/loss of the year 89,102,509
+Net profit/loss of the year 90,209,004

-Total 464,114,283
+Total 500,657,306

-The Board of Directors proposes that disposable earnings to be made available to the Annual General Meeting as follows (the amounts are in SEK):
+The Board of Directors proposes that disposable earnings to be made available to the Annual General Meeting as follows (SEK):